Umbel convexity and the geometry of trees: Distortion and compression rate of embeddings of countably branching trees

+Consequently, the distortion of $f$ is at most $\frac{1}{1-c\nu (k-1)2^{k}}$ which can be made as close to $1$ as we wished by choosing $\nu$ sufficiently small. \end{proof}

-The notion of umbel cotype is not a coarse invariant, e.g. it was shown in \cite{BLS_JAMS} that the countably branching tree of infinite height embeds coarsely into every infinite-dimensional Banach space.
+The notion of infrasup-umbel convexity is not a coarse invariant, e.g. it was shown in \cite{BLS_JAMS} that the countably branching tree of infinite height embeds coarsely into every infinite-dimensional Banach space.
 However, it is a strong enough strengthening of the triangle inequality which provides estimates on the compression rate of coarse embeddings of countably branching trees.
-Having established that there are spaces which have non-trivial umbel cotype, we can now derive Theorem \ref{thm:tree-compression} essentialy in the same way Tessera derived Theorem \ref{thm:Tessera} from inequality \eqref{eq:q-tess}.
+Having established that there are spaces which have non-trivial infrasup-umbel convexity, we can now derive Theorem \ref{thm:tree-compression} essentialy in the same way Tessera derived Theorem \ref{thm:Tessera} from inequality \eqref{eq:q-tess}.